 And I sincerely hope for the rest of my flying career that this is all I have to do on board an aircraft.
-Truth of the matter is, we as Cabin Crew, Flight Attendants, Stewards or Stewardesses are SO much more than that.
+The truth is, we as Cabin Crew, Flight Attendants, Stewards or Stewardesses are SO much more than that.
 I pray that passengers never actually have to see me do my real job.
-If they do, it means that one of them is ill, or something has happened to the aircraft and I am using some of the many skills I learnt during my extensive training to save their lives.
+If they do, it means that one of them is ill, or something has happened to the aircraft, and I am using some of the many skills I learned during my extensive training to save their lives.

 A Flight Like Any Other

-On board the Boeing 777-200ER (HL7742) were 291 passengers and 16 crew members.
-The 10 hour flight from Seoul had been uneventful.
-As the aircraft began its final descent into SFO, the crew prepared the cabin for arrival, then took their jump seats and began to carry out what is called a 30 second review.
+Onboard the Boeing 777-200ER (HL7742) were 291 passengers and 16 crew members.
+The 10-hour flight from Seoul had been uneventful.
+As the aircraft began its final descent into SFO, the crew prepared the cabin for arrival, took their jump seats and began carrying out their 30-second review.

-During take off and landing, the ‘critical phases’ of flight, crew run through their emergency procedures and what we would do if the worst was to happen.
+During take-off and landing, the ‘critical phases’ of flight, the crew run through their emergency procedures and what we would do if the worst were to happen.
 What commands would we be shouting?
 What would we be doing with our doors?
-What equipment would we take off the aircraft with us? etc.
+What equipment would we take off the aircraft with us?
+Etc.

 Speaking after the crash, Yoon-Hye said:

 “Right before touchdown I felt like the plane was trying to take-off.
 I was thinking ‘what’s happening?’ and then I felt a bang, that bang felt harder than a normal landing.
 It was a very big shock.
 Afterwards there was another shock and the plane swayed to the right and to the left.”

 Details later emerged of the final, terrifying moments before the 777 impacted the runway, as one of the pilots attempted to initiate a go-around realising the aircraft was coming in too low and too slow.